MaCFP/radi-db/README.md

 `fireRadFoam_MaCFP` is an adjusted fireFoam solver, which is based on standard `fireFoam` (ESI v2212) and runs only the radiation part.

+The adjusted solver is located in [Utilities OpenFOAM folder](/Utilities/OpenFOAM/fireRADFoam_MaCFP) .

 ### Python